Xilinx/FPGA_as_a_Service/k8s-fpga-device-plugin/full-tutorial.md

         path: /sys
 ```
 You need to do following configuration before  you creating the pod:
 1) Modify the image to be "xilinxatg/aws-fpga-verify:20200131", you can change this to your own docker images.
+We will introduce how to build your own docker image at section 7 of this tutorial.
 2) You can use `kubectl describe node [nodename]` on master node to check available resources' number  and names.
 3) Modify the resources: set limits same as the that in worker node like "xilinx.com/fpga-xilinx_aws-vu9p-f1_dynamic_5_0-43981: 1".